NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 Now listening on: https://localhost:5151
 Application started.
 Press Ctrl+C to shut down.
 ```
-the default address is `https://localhost:5151`, but you can change the port number in the file [`ConfigurationValues.cs`](../Configuration/ConfigurationValues.cs) in the `Configuration` folder in the hieararchy above this folder.
+the default address is `https://localhost:5151`, but you can change the port number in the file [`ConfigurationValues.cs`](../Configuration/ConfigurationValues.cs) in the `Configuration` folder in the hierarchy above this folder.
 If you want to change the port number, change the `ApiAccessWebServerPort`constant in that file.

-Click "Login", and use the "Test IDP".
-Then log in as a well known test person.
+Click "Login" and use the "Test IDP".
+Then log in as a well-known test person.
 You should be redirected back to the application at `https://localhost:5151`.

 ### API Access